RomanPilyushin/Hacken/README.md

 ### **5. Custom Configuration**

-**Database**: By default, the application uses an H2 in-memory database.
+**Database**: By default, the application uses Postgres database.
 You can configure it to use another database by updating the `application.properties` file.

 **Port Configuration**: The application runs on port 8080 by default.
 You can change this by adding the following property in `application.properties`: